-5.5.1 A Local Structure Plan to be approved prior to any subdivision and development occurring.

-5.5.2 Local Structure Plans prepared for this land shall include provisions relating to the retention and protection of fauna habitat and flora and vegetation values being incorporated into the design of future on-site development, in consultation with the Department of Biodiversity, Conservation and Attractions; and

-5.5.3 Subdivision and development on this land is to be in accordance with the approved Local Structure Plan."

-- 3. AUTHORISES the Mayor and the Chief Executive Officer to Sign and Seal Amendment No.183 to the District Planning Scheme No.2 documents in accordance with the City's Execution of Documents Policy; and - 4.
+- 5.5.1 A Local Structure Plan to be approved prior to any subdivision and development occurring. - 5.5.2 Local Structure Plans prepared for this land shall include provisions relating to the retention and protection of fauna habitat and flora and vegetation values being incorporated into the design of future on-site development, in consultation with the Department of Biodiversity, Conservation and Attractions; and - 5.5.3 Subdivision and development on this land is to be in accordance with the approved Local Structure Plan." - 3.
+AUTHORISES the Mayor and the Chief Executive Officer to Sign and Seal Amendment No.183 to the District Planning Scheme No.2 documents in accordance with the City's Execution of Documents Policy; and - 4.
 FORWARDS the amendment documentation to the Western Australian Planning Commission for its consideration REQUESTING the Minister for Planning to grant final approval of the amendment.

-Attachme ents: 1,1.
-Attachment 1 - Proposed Scheme Amendment Maps 22/197066 21.
-Attachment 2 - Subject Site and Surrounding Context 22/199460 3.0 Attachment 3 - Schedule of Submissions Amendment 183 to District Planning Scheme no. 183 22/201554
+1 Attachment 1 - Proposed Scheme Amendment Maps 22/197066 2 Attachment 2 - Subject Site and Surrounding Context 22/199460 3 Attachment 3 - Schedule of Submissions Amendment 183 22/201554